livey/livey.github.io/content/posts/2024-12-3DGS/index.md

-## Appendix C: from surface to point splatting
+## Appendix C: From surface to point splatting

 ### Surface splatting \[4]